db-schema/core/README.md

 ## DSL

 Database schema is defined with a block passed to `DbSchema.describe` method.
-This block receives a `db` object on which you can call `#table` to define a table and `#enum` to define a custom enum type.
+This block receives a `db` object on which you can call `#table` to define a table, `#enum` to define a custom enum type and `#extension` to plug a Postgres extension into your database.
 Everything that belongs to a specific table is described in a block passed to `#table`.

 ``` ruby
 DbSchema.describe do |db|